-To apply for Phase I of the 3 + 4 Accelerated Program in Primary Care contact:
+2. Next, apply for Phase I of the 3 + 4 Accelerated Program in Primary Care by completing this Application Form.

-If you meet the minimum requirements of the program and show a strong interest in osteopathic medicine, as evidenced by your letter, an interview will be arranged at Penn State Behrend.
-Admission to Phase I is granted on a competitive basis, with the applicant's record and interview included in the decision.
+Since admission to the program is granted on a competitive basis and there are a limited number of openings, it is recommended that you apply as early as possible.
 Admission to Phase I grants the successful applicant conditional acceptance into Phase II.
 Acceptance into Phase II is based on the conditions outlined herein and is administered by LECOM.

 Final acceptance of candidates to Phase II of the program will be determined by LECOM.
 Students must apply through the American Association of Colleges of Osteopathic Medicine (AACOMAS) to LECOM by August 30 beginning the third year.
 A LECOM Secondary Application must be completed prior to scheduling an admissions interview.
 Letters of recommendation and supporting documentation must be submitted for LECOM review.

 To gain acceptance, students must successfully have completed the specific course work described below (or as amended).
 The minimal overall grade point average at Penn State Behrend must be a 3.3 (A=4.0).
 The Medical College Admissions Test (MCAT) scores must be 7 or better in each subtest with an overall score of 24 or better.